Video games in Spain

 The history of video gaming in Spain dates back to the 1970s, and by 2014 the country was the 10th-highest-grossing market for video games worldwide.
 In 2018, the Spanish video game market posted a revenue of €1.53 billion, up from €1.35 billion in 2017.
 The country's audience of game players was 16.8 million that year; demographically, it was 59% male and 41% female.
 Reportedly 80% of people aged 6-to-10 played video games, while 24% of those in the 45–64 age range did so.

-Early history: 1972–1982
+Early history: 1972–1979

 Researchers Manuel Garin and Víctor Manuel Martínez cite the appearance of Pong in Spain as a key milestone for video games in the country.
 The game grew popular, and was "blamed ... for a decline in the flourishing—and mostly national—slot machine industry".
 Spanish firm Electrónica Ripollé released the Palson CX video game console in 1977, which allowed users to play Pong in a home setting.
 Garin and Martínez compare the console to the Interton Video 2000 from Germany.
 Video games continued to grow in popularity through the early 1980s, and the Atari 2600 became successful in Spain.
 By 1981, Spain reportedly accounted for 5,000 jobs in the video game industry.

+First Spanish arcade video games: 1980–1982

+The first Spanish-made video games were released by Cidelsa, a company specializing in arcade cabinets.
+These games were developed by Ferran Yago and his team at EFO SA (Electrónica Funcional Operativa SA) in Barcelona.
+Notable titles published by Cidelsa include Destroyer (1980), Altair (1981), Altair II (1981), Draco (1981), and Night Mare (Clean Octopus) (1982).

+Destroyer (Ferran Yago, 1980) was the first Spanish commercial video game.